ggreer/geoff.greer.fm/_posts/2013-03-06-the-cost-of-features.md

 So removing code is a tough bullet to bite.
 But then how do we stop software projects from collapsing under their own weight?
 The best answer I can come up with is: You can't.
 The battle is lost as soon as you type `git init`.
 Why?

 Again, we can look to cars.
 Car companies have massive budgets for designing cars, but they don't reduce weight.
-They have a different strategy.
-As a model increases in weight, capabilities, and price, manufacturers often introduce a smaller model.
+They have a different strategy: as a model increases in weight, capabilities, and price, manufacturers introduce a smaller model.
 The Honda Civic used to be Honda's smallest car in the US market.
 A decade ago, they introduced the Fit.
 Volkswagen's Polo filled the role of the old Golf.

 A similar process happens to software.
 As a piece of software becomes more complicated and bloated, newer projects come along to fill the old niche.
 Firefox replaced Netscape and Internet Explorer.
 On Debian and Ubuntu, [dash](http://en.wikipedia.org/wiki/Debian_Almquist_shell) replaced [bash](http://en.wikipedia.org/wiki/Bash_%28Unix_shell%29).
-Nginx, Node.js, and others have encroached on what used to be the territory of httpd.
+Nginx, Node.js, and others have encroached on the territory of httpd.

 I said before that engineering involves trade-offs: more code for features, performance, and scalability.
 So what about making the same trade-offs in the opposite direction?
 Going back to cars: What do you get if you remove features to save weight?
 Even with modern emissions and safety requirements, it's possible to build a car with the weight of a compact car from 30 years ago.
 The result is the [Lotus Elise](http://en.wikipedia.org/wiki/Lotus_Elise).
 It's not a car for everyone, but it's spectacular in its niche.

-There are software projects that follow the same pattern: use modern languages, libraries, and techniques to build a small piece of software that does one thing well.
-This is the [Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy#McIlroy:_A_Quarter_Century_of_Unix).
-Not all Unix programs have followed it, but the ones that have are .
+Are there are software projects that follow the same pattern?
+Do people use modern languages, libraries, and techniques to build a small piece of software that does one thing well?
+This is the [Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy#McIlroy:_A_Quarter_Century_of_Unix), but when I try to think of examples, not much comes to mind.
+Even [Ag](https://github.com/ggreer/the_silver_searcher) has grown to incorporate more features (although this hasn't made it slower).

-This whole post is not even close to scientific.
-Not even worthy of being called "a brief summary," it's more of a drive-by shooting of the topic.
-I would delve into this topic more, but I'm rather busy with <a href="https://floobits.com/">work</a> these days.
+This post is pretty long and I don't have any overarching conclusion to wrap-up with, so I'll just end it here.
+I know it's bad form, but this isn't getting published in The New Yorker.
+Just a reminder: This rambling is not even close to scientific.
+I would delve into the topic more, but I'm rather busy with <a href="https://floobits.com/">work</a> these days.
 On the bright side, never before have I been this productive, as <a href="/images/Screen%20Shot%202013-03-05%20at%205.26.38%20PM.png">my GitHub stats show</a>.

 <script type="text/javascript" src="https://www.google.com/jsapi"> </script>